ambientkit/ambient/DEPLOYMENT.md

 # env variables.
 direnv allow

-# Create a bucket in AWS, enable versioning, and upload a blank site.json
+# Create a bucket in AWS, enable versioning, and upload a blank site.bin
 # and session.bin.
 make aws-init